5 Best Off-The-Beaten-Path Destinations in Greece

 Leros or else the island of goddess Artemis is characterized by low green hills and plains.
 Its mountainous side looks like an open-air museum of World War II because of the ruins that still stand in their place.
 Leros’ elaborate shape has created countless bays with unspoiled beaches and is surrounded by many small islands and islets, ideal for your sea adventures.

-This island still feels like old Greece and is one of the best off-the-beaten-track Greece destinations.
+This island is one of the best off-the-beaten-path destinations in Greece.
 Things to do in Leros are:

 A windmill beside the sea, some houses and a restaurant in Agia Marina, Leros.
 Off-The-Beaten-Track Greece Destinations.